bcohenboulakia/nbworkshop/README.md

 ![summary](https://github.com/user-attachments/assets/545d2bd4-8740-4ebc-8675-a7ac4e952cfb)

 Please note that updating the  `Students` branch may take a several dozens of seconds.
 This total delay includes both the time spent waiting for a GitHub Actions runner to become available (which can be long if no runners are free) and the time required to actually process the job.
 The execution time depends on how many Notebooks need to be converted and their length.
-Running other workflows in your repository at the same time may also increase the overall completion time.
+Running other workflows in the repository at the same time may also increase the overall completion time.

 For more information on how to manage and monitor Github workflow, see [official GitHub Actions documentation](https://docs.github.com/en/actions/writing-workflows/quickstart).

 ### Conversion script stand-alone usage (or integration in other CD/CI environments)

-If you prefer not to use GitHub workflows, you can manually run the Python script that generates student notebooks (in `.github/scripts/student_version.py` but i can be moved anywhere).
+If one prefers not to use GitHub workflows, it's possible to manually run the Python script that generates student notebooks (in `.github/scripts/student_version.py` but it can be moved anywhere).
 Here's the command-line interface:
 ```bash
 python student_version.py [NOTEBOOK_PATHS] \
     --config [PATH] \